-There is a very big difference between a hosted blog and a self-hosted blog.
+There’s a very big difference between a hosted blog and a self-hosted blog.
 The hosted solution is where a company houses and maintains your blog on its servers.
 It frees you from the stress of manually backing up your site and updating your software.
 And it’s free.
 Not knowing how much time I’d have to dedicate to Sally’s Baking Addiction, I chose the hosted solution.

-Within four months, I wanted more leverage, more design control, more freedom, and the ability to install third party advertising on my site so I could make money and maybe one day call this my job?
+Within four months, I wanted more leverage, more design control, more freedom, and the ability to install third party advertising on my site so I could earn money and maybe one day call this my job?
 That was my goal.